DevasenaInupakutika/2014-06-25-Reading/Shell/06-find.md

 ~~~

 ~~~
+we will someday roam.
 Yesterday it worked
 Today it is not working
 ~~~

 This time,
-the output is lines containing the words "Yesterday" and "Today",
+the output is lines containing the words "someday", "Yesterday" and "Today",
-which both have the letters "day".
+which all the three have the letters "day".
 If we give `grep` the `-w` flag,
 it restricts matches to word boundaries,
 so that only lines with the word "day" will be printed: